Rajeev-Singh-Rajput-3/Rajeev-Singh-Rajput-3/README.md

 🔭 I’m currently working on my mistakes to improve myself

-🌱 I’m currently learning nodesjs
+🌱 I’m currently learning nodejs

 👯 I’m looking to collaborate on big projects